-Next, we provide an analysis of the possible reasons for discrepancies for apps that have a \textit{Data Used to Track You} privacy type in the label on the App Store but prove difficult to automatically capture tracking practices from their privacy policies.
+Next, we present possible reasons for discrepancies for apps with a \textit{Data Used to Track You} privacy type in the App Store label but prove it challenging to automatically capture tracking practices from their privacy policies.

-\paragraph{Absence of Relevant Policy Statement.} The privacy policies of Shake Shack, Kika Keyboard, Photo Prints CVS, Everpix, and FloatMe (\#16. \#17, \#18, \#19, \#20 in~\autoref{tab:traffic-collection}) mention third party collection and sharing in terms of legal compliance and mergers/acquisitions.
-These privacy policies do not comprehensively cover all practices and data collection scenarios, making it difficult to identify such practices in the absence of ground truth.
+\paragraph{\textbf{Non-exhaustive Policies.}} The privacy policies of Shake Shack, Kika Keyboard, Photo Prints CVS, Everpix, and FloatMe (\#25, \#26, \#27, \#28, \#29 in~\autoref{tab:traffic-collection}) mention third party collection and sharing in terms of legal compliance and mergers/acquisitions.
+These privacy policies do not comprehensively cover all practices and data collection scenarios, making it difficult to identify such practices without ground truth.

-\paragraph{Unclear Policy Statements.} Even when developers declare the third party data collection and sharing in their privacy policies, such declaration is not explicit or clear to enable automatic detection and inference.
-The policies of Buffalo Wild Wings, The General Auto Insurance App, Conservative News (\#21, \#22, \#23 in~\autoref{tab:traffic-collection}) include statements of sharing of information with ``non-affiliated third parties'', ``vendors'', ``third party code and libraries'', but do not make explicit the specific data categories collected and the use of this data for tracking, advertising, or advertising measurement purposes.
+\paragraph{\textbf{Unclear Policy Statements.}} Even when developers declare third-party data collection and sharing in their privacy policies, such declaration is not explicit or clear to enable automatic detection and inference.
+The policies of Buffalo Wild Wings, The General Auto Insurance App, Conservative News (\#30, \#31, \#32 in~\autoref{tab:traffic-collection}) include statements of sharing of information with ``non-affiliated third parties'', ``vendors'', ``third party code and libraries'', but do not make explicit the specific data categories collected and the use of this data for tracking, advertising, or advertising measurement.

-\paragraph{Complex Privacy Policy Formats.} Being free-form documents, privacy policies do not need to be presented in standard, machine-parsable formats.
-While developers provide correct links to their policies on the App Store, the content of the policy can only be accessed behind further link(s), as is the case with apps like McDonalds, Episode (\#26, \#27 in~\autoref{tab:traffic-collection}).
-Additionally, the policy for BrainBoom (\#24 in~\autoref{tab:traffic-collection}) presents information in mixed formats, i.e., text and images, further complicating our ability to identify all practices.
-Finally, apps like JCPenney, Dosh, and CDL Prep Test (\#28, \#29, \#30 in~\autoref{tab:traffic-collection}) provide incorrect or broken links on the App Store, resulting in the extraction of incorrect from automated crawls.
+\paragraph{\textbf{Complex Formats.}} Being free-form documents, privacy policies do not need to be presented in standard, machine-parsable formats.
+While developers provide correct links to their policies on the App Store, we can only access the content of the policy behind a further link(s), as is the case with apps like McDonalds, Episode (\#35, \#36 in~\autoref{tab:traffic-collection}).
+Additionally, the policy for BrainBoom (\#33 in~\autoref{tab:traffic-collection}) presents information in mixed formats, i.e., text and images, further complicating our ability to identify all practices.
+Finally, apps like JCPenney, Dosh, and CDL Prep Test (\#37, \#38, \#39 in~\autoref{tab:traffic-collection}) provide incorrect or broken links on the App Store, resulting in the extraction of incorrect from automated crawls.